Binary constant-length substitutions and Mahler measures of Borwein polynomials: Introduction

 One of the most interesting and long-standing problems in this area concerns finding polynomials with small logarithmic Mahler measures.
 Lehmer found the polynomial

-which is irreducible, and has precisely one real root outside the unit circle, which is a Salem number.
+which is irreducible and has precisely one root outside the unit disk.
+This root is real and a Salem number.
 The polynomial $\ell^{}_{\mathrm{L}}$ is the polynomial with the smallest known positive logarithmic Mahler measure,

 \begin{lproblem} Does there exist a constant $c>0$ such that any irreducible non-cyclotomic polynomial $p$ with integer coefficients satisfies $\fm(p)\geqslant c$ ? \end{lproblem}